jrapala/jrapala/README.md

 # Juliette Rapala

 👋 Hi, I'm Juliette.
-I'm a software engineer at [Fender](http://www.fender.com).
+I am a Senior Software Engineer at [Fender](http://www.fender.com).
 Previously I have worked at [Ascendum](https://ascendum.com/) where I developed mobile apps used by the healthcare industry and at [Eventric](https://www.eventric.com) where I developed apps used by the live entertainment industry.

 ## About Me

-- 🔭 I’m currently working on: Getting my [Google UX Design Certificate](https://grow.google/uxdesign/) so I can better understand design as a developer.
+- 🔭 I’m currently working on: Studying for my [IAAP Web Accessibility Specialist Certification](https://www.accessibilityassociation.org/s/wascertification) in order to improve my web accessibility knowledge and skills.
-- 🌱 I’m currently learning: How to build iOS apps with SwiftUI (I'm doing [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)).
+- 🌱 I’m currently learning: 3D modeling and animation with [Blender](https://www.blender.org/).
 - 🤔 What I want to learn next: Improving my React game with [Epic React](https://epicreact.dev/).
 - 📫 How to reach me: `hello@${myfullname}.com`
 - 😄 Pronouns: she/her